DeKoi-IL/DeFocuser-Lite/README.md

 The rest of the components are in the kicad folder BOM file.
 *note: In the kicad project some components have LCSC part numbers, and some dont.
 This is due to me using components i already had, and the rest i ordered from LCSC.
+For the components without LCSC part number, you can just search by name in ali express for example.

 ## 3d model
 The connection holes are meant to be fit with m3 heatset inserts (these: https://he.aliexpress.com/item/1005007481465353.html)